op7ic/amphunt/README.md

 ## allconnections.py

-This file dumps all connections recorded in AMP against all hosts.
-It can be quite noisy.
+This script dumps all connections recorded in AMP against all hosts.
 Please edit [config.txt](config.txt) and add appropriate API keys.

 How to invoke:
 ```